mattijn/topojson/README.md

 ## Examples and tutorial notebooks

 The followig examples present different input types parsed to different output types.
-The output types are not dependent on the used input type and vice versa, but are just shown as possible examples.
+The input types are not dependent on the used output type and vice versa, they are just possible examples.

 ### Input Type: `list`